Contracts and IP

 Is the HPC4Mfg solicitation limited to the six industry sectors (petroleum, chemicals, wood pulp and paper, metals, food processing, and glass & cement) that were encouraged within the solicitation?

 All U.S. manufacturing sectors are eligible to apply.
-Note that broad impact on increasing energy efficiency and/or advancing clean energy technologies are primary selection criteria.
+Note that broad impact on increasing energy efficiency and/or advancing energy technologies are primary selection criteria.

 How will the national laboratory partner(s) be decided for each project?

 Once the Technical Merit Review committee down selects the Concept Papers to go forward for full proposal submission, they will determine which national laboratory or laboratories would best support the definition of the full proposal, based on available expertise and distribution of projects among the national laboratories.
 The industry participant would be notified of their potential partner(s).